shymega/shymega.github.io/content/posts/my-work-with-planet-computers-and-why-pt-2.md

 ## DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
 I am restricted in the information I can release, so please, no emails or DMs asking for more info.
 ## Planet Computers are not representative of my views, and should not be contacted for comment.
-## As I am on a job hunt, at the time of this post, I should make clear that I am not currently employed, and I'm open to remote opportunities.

 So, to continue from my [last post][last_post], I was talking about CoDi.